-- If you want to connect to an SPX server using RConsoleJ, you must also create a proxy server using rconprxy.nlm. - To make RConsoleJ sessions available whenever you boot the server, enter the following command in the autoexec.ncf file.
-(This assumes you have encrypted the password and created the ldrconag.ncf file in sys:system.)
+- If you want to connect to an SPX server using RConsoleJ, you must also create a proxy server using RCONPRXY.NLM. - To make RConsoleJ sessions available whenever you boot the server, enter the following command in the AUTOEXEC.NCF file.
+(This assumes you have encrypted the password and created the SYS:SYSTEM\LDRCONAG.NCF file.)